LeaVerou/lea.verou.me/2023/state-of-html-2023/index.md

 ### Can I edit my responses?

 **Absolutely!** Do not worry about filling it out perfectly in one go.
-If you’re filling out the survey anonymously, you can still edit responses on your device for a while.
 If you create an account, you can edit your responses for the whole period the survey is open, and even split filling it out across multiple devices (e.g. start on your phone, then fill out some on your desktop, etc.)
+Even if you’re filling it out anonymously, you can still edit responses on your device for a while.
-You could even create an account later, and your responses will be preserved; the only issue is filling it out anonymously, then logging in with an existing account.
+You could even start anonymously and create an account later, and your responses will be preserved (the only issue is filling it out anonymously, then logging in with an existing account).

 So, perhaps the call to action above should be…

-<a href="https://survey.devographics.com/en-US/survey/state-of-html/2023/" class="call-to-action" target="_blank">Start State of HTML 2023 Survey</a>
+<a href="https://survey.devographics.com/en-US/survey/state-of-html/2023/" class="call-to-action" target="_blank"><em>Start</em> State of HTML 2023 Survey</a>

 ### Why are there JS questions in an HTML survey?